I’m Making a Toddler Sleep Program! I’d love your advice. Click Here.

 The most restful sleep is motionless sleep away from the distractions of the day.
 Snoozing in front of the TV, in the car or on the sofa might help to “take the edge off,” but it’s poor quality sleep.
 And will probably lead to a grumpy toddler come late afternoon.

 Don’t worry if your toddler goes to daycare.
-Toddler rooms are usually darkened and quiet.
-(Ask your daycare to play white noise!)
-She’s clever and will understand that she sleeps on a mat at daycare and in her crib at home.
+Your toddler is clever and will understand that she sleeps on a mat at daycare and in her crib at home!

 RELATED: How to Extend your Baby’s Short Naps